No. 9 Group RAF: History

-No. 275 Squadron RAF was formed at RAF Valley on 15 October 1941 as No. 9 Group's Air Sea Rescue unit, to cover the Irish Sea.

-9 Group also supplied the staff that were trained by Robert Watson-Watt, the inventor of radar, to operate the Chain Home early warning system.
+No. 275 Squadron RAF was formed at RAF Valley on 15 October 1941 as 9 Group's Air Sea Rescue unit, to cover the Irish Sea.
+The Group supplied the staff that were trained by Robert Watson-Watt, the inventor of radar, to operate the Chain Home early warning system.
 The staff being RAF females (they were never WAAF members).

-On 1 May 1942 it consisted of:
+On 1 May 1942 the group contained: